NOT FOR MONEY • NOT FOR PROFIT • NO MARKETING • NO ADS • CONSUMER ADVOCACY ONLY

 - 02Client was informed.
 Business decisions were made based on this official statement.

-- 03Hours later, Agent W-05 retracted the promise and admitted Agent W-04 gave "false information."
+- 03Hours later, (Human) Agent W-05 retracted the promise and admitted (Human) Agent W-04 gave "false information."

 - 04A company representative's written confirmation constitutes an actionable representation.